GaragePixel/stdlib-for-mx2/README.md

 - Skid (Vladislav Poberezhny)
 - Adam/AdamRedwood/CallMeAdam (german)
 - Danilo (german)
-- DoctorWhoof (Ethernaut) present since Monkey1 era And before, adapt in October 28, 2017 the plane-demo.
+- DoctorWhoof (Ethernaut) present since Monkey1 era and before, adapt in October 28, 2017 the idiosyncratic plane-demo.
 This type of community contribution served To demonstrate Monkey2's capabilities beyond 2D game development, showcasing its potential for 3D applications and providing a learning resource for other developers in the ecosystem.
 - skn3 (Simon Armstrong) is indeed a contributor To the Monkey2/Wonkey ecosystem.
-He's from the UK and has contributed significantly to graphics-related features.
 His GitHub profile is https://github.com/skn3.

 ## Studios: